Snowflake SnowPro Advanced - Data Engineer Certification Exam Syllabus

 - Monitor continuous data pipelines.

-Storage and Data Protection - Implement data recovery features in Snowflake.
+Storage and Data Protection - Implement and manage data recovery features in Snowflake.

 • Time Travel